A topic from the subject of Organic Chemistry in Chemistry.

 • Industrial Applications: Biomolecules are used in the production of food, beverages, and biofuels.

-• Agricultural Applications: Biomolecules are used to improve crop yields and resist pests.
+• Agricultural Applications: Biomolecules are used to improve crop yields and pest resistance.

 Conclusion

 Biomolecules are essential for life.
-They perform a wide range of functions in cells, and they have a wide range of applications in medicine, industry, and agriculture.
+They perform a wide range of functions in cells and have wide-ranging applications in medicine, industry, and agriculture.
 The study of biomolecules is a rapidly growing field, and new discoveries are constantly being made.

 Biomolecules: Carbohydrates, Proteins, Lipids, and Nucleic Acids